Disclaimer

-Ears that hear different frequencies of sound with different levels of intensity but also not the same differences in each ear is the situation Dr. Guy Berard calls “bilateral distortions.”
+People who hear different frequencies of sound with different levels of intensity but also not the same differences in each ear have the audio deficit Dr. Guy Bérard calls “bilateral distortions.”
 In his otolaryngology practice, he saw those auditory patterns in dyslexia, autism, “neurosis” (which now is called “bipolar disorder”).
-Since I have witnessed those patterns of behavior in people recovering from schizophrenia, I suspect bilateral distortions also are involved in schizophrenia.
+Since I have witnessed those patterns of behavior in people recovering from schizophrenia, I suspect bilateral distortions also are involved in schizophrenia and in juvenile schizophrenia, which is now usually called “autism.”

 Bérard made progress identifying the patterns of inadequate hearing on the audiogram that describe depression.
 They represent losses of sound primarily to the right-brain by the left ear, although either or both ears can contribute to that sound-deprivation to the the right, emotional brain.
 Thus, some types of hearing anomalies that most audiologists do not take into consideration, can be used to confirm certain diagnoses of mood and cognition.